enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

 create our own traits editor.

-This involves some `wxPython` coding, as we need to translate a `wxPython` object in a traits editor by providing the corresponding API (i.e. the standard way of building a `traits` editor, so that the `traits` framework can do it automatically.
+This involves some `wxPython` coding, as we need to translate a `wxPython` object to a traits editor by providing the corresponding API (i.e. the standard way of building a `traits` editor), so that the `traits` framework will know how to create the editor.

-Traits editor are created by an editor factory that instanciates an editor class and passes it the object that the editor represents in its *value* attribute.
-It calls the editor *int()* method to create the *wx* widget.
+Traits editors are created by an editor factory that instantiates an editor class and passes it the object that the editor represents in its *value* attribute.
+It calls the editor *init()* method to create the *wx* widget.
 Here we create a wx figure canvas from a matplotlib figure using the matplotlib wx backend.
 Instead of displaying this widget, we set its control as the *control* attribute of the editor.
 TraitsUI takes care of